dynamsoft-docs/license-server-docs/about/terms.md

 * Quota consumption is counted against the License Item in use
 * Statistics are also summarized per Handshake Code

+## Default Handshake Code

+For each new organization added to a [ `LTS` ](#license-tracking-server), a default Handshake Code is created.
+This Handshake Code is used by default when an application only specifies the license by its [Organization ID](#organization-id).

 ## Validation Field